nodejs/node-addon-api/tools/README.md

 ### Major Reconstructions
+The implementation of `Napi::ObjectWrap` is significantly different from NAN's. `Napi::ObjectWrap` takes a pointer to the wrapped object and creates a reference to the wrapped object inside ObjectWrap constructor. `Napi::ObjectWrap` also associated wrapped object's instance methods to Javascript module instead of static methods like NAN.

-If you use Nan::ObjectWrap in your module, you will need to execute the following steps.
+So if you use Nan::ObjectWrap in your module, you will need to execute the following steps.

-  1. Convert your [ClassName]::New function to a constructor function.
+  1. Convert your [ClassName]::New function to a constructor function that takes a `Napi::CallbackInfo`.
 Declare it as
 ```
 [ClassName](const Napi::CallbackInfo& info);
 ```